banner-bg

 Planting

-This great activity will teach children the entire process of growing plants and even help them understand where the food they eat comes from.
+This activity will teach children the entire process of growing plants and even help them understand where the food they eat comes from.
 Using a simple container with your children, fill it with damp soil and plant a seed.
 Place it in an area with good lighting and keep watering it occasionally.
 As you do this, engage children and ask questions like, “Why do we water the seed?” or “Can you see the plant sprouting?

 Paper plate weaving